-5.12 Planned Unit Development (PUD) and Residential PUD
+5.12 Planned Unit Development (PUD)

 Purpose – In accordance with the 24 VSA §4417, Planned Unit Developments (PUDs) are authorized within designated zoning districts in order to encourage flexibility of design and the development of land in such a manner as to promote the most appropriate use of land, to facilitate the adequate and economic provision of roads and utilities and to preserve the natural and scenic qualities of the open lands of the Town of Richmond.
-For purposes of these Zoning Regulations, Residential PUDs shall be considered a type of Planned Unit Development.
 The modification of the dimensional requirements governing lot area, lot dimension, lot frontage and lot coverage and the dimensional limitations for structures governing front, side and rear yard setback requirements of these Zoning Regulations may be permitted subject to the conditions set forth in this section, simultaneously with the approval of a subdivision plat under the Richmond Subdivision Regulations if a subdivision is proposed.

-5.12.1 Coordination of Review – Application for PUD or Residential PUD approval shall be reviewed by the DRB as a conditional use, subject to conditional use review and approval under Section 5.6, and concurrently with the review of a subdivision plat if a subdivision is proposed.
-Any subsequent Zoning Permit, site plan or conditional use approval of a proposed development within an approved PUD or Residential PUD shall incorporate all applicable conditions of the PUD or Residential PUD approval.
+5.12.1 Coordination of Review – Application for PUD approval shall be reviewed by the DRB as a conditional use, subject to conditional use review and approval under Section 5.6, and concurrently with the review of a subdivision plat if a subdivision is proposed.
+Any subsequent Zoning Permit, site plan or conditional use approval of a proposed development within an approved PUD shall incorporate all applicable conditions of the PUD approval.

-5.12.2 General Conditions - All PUD and Residential PUD applications shall meet the following conditions:
+5.12.2 General Conditions - All PUD applications shall meet the following conditions:

-The PUD or Residential PUD provision may be used for any sized parcel but shall be required for developments of nine or more lots, or ones in which a multiple ownership of a building or buildings, or multiple principal structures or uses on a single lot are proposed, except as provided in Section 4.5.
+The PUD provision may be used for any sized parcel but shall be required for developments of nine or more lots, or ones in which a multiple ownership of a building or buildings, or multiple principal structures or uses on a single lot are proposed, except as provided in Section 4.5.
 For the purposes of determining the number of lots, all lots shall be counted if they have been approved for subdivision by the DRB or Administrative Officer within a continuous period of sixty months preceding the date of filing the PUD subdivision application.

-A PUD, but not a Residential PUD, shall be allowed in the JC and VD Districts.
-A PUD or Residential PUD shall be allowed in the VRC, GRC, VC, C or I/C Districts.
-However, in the I/C District, a Residential PUD shall be allowed only on parcels that are occupied and solely occupied by a residence or residences prior to May 28, 2024 and apply only to the following parcels: RG0090, RG0140, RG0226 and RG0300.
-A Residential PUD shall be allowed in the A/R and the HDR Districts as well.

-A Residential PUD shall include only dwelling units.
-The dwelling units may be of various types including single-family, two-family and multi-family dwelling units.
-Home occupations, child-care homes and group-homes shall also be allowed.
+The uses proposed for a PUD shall be only those uses listed as permitted or conditional in the district in which the PUD will be located.
+Any of these uses shall be allowed unless specified below in Section 5.12.2(e) of these Regulations.

-c) The total number of allowable dwelling units in the PUD or the Residential PUD shall not exceed the number that would be permitted if the land were subdivided into lots in conformance with these zoning regulations for the Zoning District in which such land is located, and in accordance with Section 2.5 of these Zoning Regulations.
+c) The total number of allowable dwelling units in a PUD shall not exceed the number that would be permitted if the land were subdivided into lots in conformance with these zoning regulations for the Zoning District in which such land is located, and in accordance with Section 2.5 of these Zoning Regulations.

 d) The DRB may allow for a greater concentration of units than would otherwise be allowed in the underlying district within some section(s) of the development, provided there is an offsetting lesser concentration or an appropriate reservation of open space on the remaining land.